danielmackay/dotnet-ef-core-samples/readme.md

 [![.NET](https://github.com/danielmackay/dotnet-ef-core-samples/actions/workflows/dotnet.yml/badge.svg)](https://github.com/danielmackay/dotnet-ef-core-samples/actions/workflows/dotnet.yml)

-A collection of the latest, more interesting, features of Entity Framework Core.
-Each sample is a self-contained project that can be run independently.
+A collection of more interesting, but less commonly used features of Entity Framework Core.

+## Usage

+Each sample is a self-contained console application that can be run independently to explore and learn.

 ## Features